hanschacko/worldcup/README.md

 ```
 Classification Accuracy on 2018 Group Stage: 52.08%

-The LDA model performed about as well on the 2018 Group Stage matches as it did in the out-of-sample test set during Part 3.
+The LDA model achieved the highest out-of-sample test accuracy in Part 3 and it performed about as well on the 2018 Group Stage matches as it did on the test set during Part 3.

 ### Comments